 Your clients rely on analysts.

-Lighthouse exists to help your firm capitalize on that influence.
-Uniquely, the Lighthouse team includes former analysts from several countries and several leading analyst firms.
+This site exists to help your firm capitalize on that influence.
+Uniquely, my team includes former analysts from several countries and several leading analyst firms.